sprakhar778/Documentations/LangChain/How to return structured output.md

-# Returning Structured Data from a Model
+# How to  Return Structured Data from a Model

 ## 🚀 Introduction
 When working with AI models, it's useful to structure the output into a predictable format.
 This ensures that the responses are easy to parse and use in applications.